question id: buck-shut-stove-1

 R package, Joel Kilty and Alex McAllister, Mathematical Modeling and Applied Calculus.)
 Put aside for the moment that the Ebola data don’t have the exact shape of a sigmoid function, and follow the fitting procedure as best you can.

-- Where is the top plateau?
+- What is the the value of the function at the top plateau?

 question id: ebola-sigmoid-1